arpajj/Mask-Language-modeling/README.md

 This is a project where we apply Mask Language Modeling (MLM) after using a prompting technique in order to perform Natural Language Inference (NLI).
 The models used are BERT, RoBERTa, GPT2 and BART.
+The datasets used are SICK, SNLI and MNLI.

 A)
 Create templates by using `python create_templates.py`.